Habsiguda: Transport

 The Hyderabad Metro Rail has a route covering from Nagole to Raidurg which is laid via Habsiguda.
 Hyderabad Metro Rail Project is the World's Largest Public-Private Partnership Project (PPP) in the Metro Sector.
-The Hyderabad Metro Rail Network covers a total distance of around 72 Km.
+The Hyderabad Metro Rail Network covers a total distance of around 72 km.
 It has three Metro stops one at Cricket Stadium, second at National Geophysical Research Institute and other at Crossroads of Habsiguda.

 Habsiguda is well connected by TSRTC buses.
 It is about 5 km from Secunderabad Railway Station and about 11 km from Hyderabad Nampally Railway Station of the South Central Railway.
 Rajiv Gandhi International Airport, Hyderabad is about 30 km away from Habsiguda.
 The closest MMTS Train station is 2.5 km away at Sitaphalmandi.

-Late at night, shared autos/cabs keep moving Secunderabad and Uppal directions and provide an affordable alternative to metered autos which charge almost double fares at that time.